Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-developer-setup.md

 ### running in VisualStudio
 Now assuming your launchSettings in workflow manager has the line `"ASPNETCORE_ENVIRONMENT": "Local"`
-AND in taskManager has
+AND in taskManager has the line
-"DOTNET_ENVIRONMENT": "Local"
+`"DOTNET_ENVIRONMENT": "Local"`
 and nobody has broken the `appsettings.Local.json` file's

-Note. if you dont have a launchsettings file you can make a folder under each project called `Properties` and make a new file called launchSettings.json
+Note. if you dont have a launchsettings file you can make a folder under each project called `Properties` and make a new file called launchSettings.json with the following contents.

 WorkflowManager.
 ```